 Our last product is offered through SkyMall and falls into the category of an extendable gutter cleaner.
 It just barely squeaks under our $20 limit at $19.99, but squeak it does!
 One way to eliminate the hassle of re-positioning ladders and the fear of climbing them is to invest in an extendable tool.
 This tool is a clasping mechanism (“tongs”) that is intended to grab up to 14″ of debris from your gutter at a distance.
 It screws on to the top of any threaded broom handle or existing extension pole.
 To reach the second story, you as the customer will have to supply the additional supply pole and rope, but the mechanism will continue to work.
 For an entry level extendable product, this price cannot be beat.

-At the end of the day, these gutter cleaning tools can circumnavigate certain problems: a fear of heights (maybe), a fear of spending money (definitely), but no one tool does the job completely.
+At the end of the day, these gutter cleaning tools can circumnavigate certain problems: a fear of heights (some don’t like leaf blowers or hand held extension wands for this reason), a fear of spending money (definitely), but no one tool does the job completely.
 Whatever your tool of choice is, gutter cleaning is hard work (have you downloaded our free guide on gutter cleaning?).
 With all of this, maybe you’re wishing you could never clean you gutters again.
 And, as we’ve been saying all along, that’s what’s so great about MasterShield.
 MasterShield: Never clean your gutters again – guaranteed.